sfenvironment/signmaker/README.md

 # SFEnvironment Signmaker

-This PHP application generates printable signs for bin organization using user-selected images and a specified background.
+This PHP application generates printable signs for organizing refuse into bins.
+You provide it with a background and images of items that the user can select.
 It leverages Dompdf to convert HTML into PDF for printing.

 ## Overview

 The Signmaker application allows users to create custom signs by selecting images from a specified directory and placing them on a background image within defined bounding box coordinates.
 The application then generates a PDF of the created sign, suitable for printing.

-This project is designed to be used in conjunction with a service that can dynamically assemble the necessary parameters, but the parameters can be passed manually as documented below.
+This project is designed to be used in conjunction with a service such as `sfenvironment/signmaker_ui`, a Drupal module, that can dynamically assemble the necessary parameters, but the parameters can be passed manually as documented below.

 ## Features